 A former U.S. diplomat says France channeled millions of dollars in ransom payments to the Islamist militants it is now fighting in Mali.

 The former ambassador said the payments were made indirectly, with the money ending up in the hands of the Malian government.
-She says at least part of the payment was then turned over to militants who used the money to purchase weapons and recruit.
+She said at least part of the payment was then turned over to militants, who used the money to purchase weapons and recruit.

 Claude Gueant, who served as former French President Nicolas Sarkozy's chief of staff, denied that France made ransom payments.
 He told iTele that intermediaries negotiated to free the hostages.

 French President Francois Hollande has not commented on Huddleston's allegations.
-But on the sidelines of an European Union meeting in Brussels on Friday, he referenced seven French hostages currently held in the Sahel region.
+On the sidelines of an European Union meeting in Brussels on Friday, though, he referenced seven French hostages currently held in the Sahel region.

 U.S. State Department spokeswoman Victoria Nuland said Washington shares a concern with Huddleston that al-Qaida and other militant groups use hostage-taking as a means of financial support.